 2- How do clothes moths get inside my house?

 Adult moths can get inside your house through carpets, clothing, and furniture purchased from a resale store.
 Pantry moths can enter through eggs laid in pantry items.

 3- How long does it take for clothes moth eggs to hatch?

 It takes from four to 10 days in hot temperatures while in cold temperatures can take up to three weeks.

 4- Are clothes and pantry moths the same?

 No, they’re not the same, but some kinds of pantry moths can feed on clothes and carpets too.

 Moths are serious pests that can cause serious damage to your furniture and food.
-Knowing the type of moth infestation you’re dealing with and how they reproduce inside your house can help you in detecting and getting rid of them.
-Hopefully, with the aid of the information provided in this article, you’ll be able to keep your house moth-free.
+Knowing the type of moth infestation you’re dealing with and how they reproduce inside your house can help you in detecting and getting rid of your moth problem.